 Reviewing (expert evaluation) of manuscripts of scientific articles is carried out to maintain a high scientific and theoretical level of the journal and to select the most valuable and relevant scientific papers.
 VUZF Review uses Double-Blind Peer Review.
 The review process is free of charge.
 More details on the review process.

 The journal does not accept any forms of plagiarism and has its own special criteria for its identification.
-VUZF Review uses software to detect instances of overlapping and similar text in submitted manuscripts: Uncheck.
+VUZF Review uses software to detect instances of overlapping and similar text in submitted manuscripts: Unicheck.
 Manuscripts in which plagiarism or textual borrowings are found without reference to the original source are rejected by the editorial board for publication in the journal.
 More details on Journal's Plagiarism policy.

 Subdivision – numbered sections